schmittnieto/schmittnieto.github.io/_posts/2024-09-11-chronicloud-series.md

 Each article in the **Chronicloud Series** will focus on specific Azure products and solutions, dissecting them in 5-10 parts to provide a well-rounded understanding.
 From beginner-friendly overviews to advanced use cases, I will cover how these solutions can benefit your cloud infrastructure.
 I will link to relevant labs and hands-on exercises that I’ll create to provide you with a complete learning experience.

 ### Topics Covered

+This article was created before Azure Stack HCI was renamed to Azure Local ([link](https://learn.microsoft.com/en-us/azure/azure-local/rename-to-azure-local?view=azloc-24112)) in November 2024, which is why some references or hardcoded URLs may still point to Azure Stack HCI.
+However, the content has been updated accordingly, and if you find any errors, I would greatly appreciate it if you could report them either through the comment function or by emailing blog@schmitt-nieto.com
+{: .notice--info}

 1. **Azure Stack HCI**
 Azure Stack HCI is a hyper-converged infrastructure solution from Microsoft that enables organizations to run virtualized workloads on-premises, with integration to Azure.
 In this series, we'll cover: